New Sonapur Cemetery

 The Cremation Process

-Cremation has emerged as a choice for many individuals, as it offers a way to reduce the human body to its utmost simple elements through the intensification of heat and evaporation.
+Cremation has emerged as a popular choice for many individuals, as it offers a way to reduce the human body to its utmost simple elements through the intensification of heat and evaporation.
 This process typically involves placing the body in a fully-combustible container, which is exposed to the highest temperature from 1,400 to 2,000 Degrees Fahrenheit inside the cremation chamber or retort.
 This procedure often lasts two hours, depending on the body’s size and the specific equipment that is used, resulting in what is commonly known as “ashes,” still they primarily come from bone fragments.

 Types of Cremation Services